Woman, 75, caused dozens of animals to suffer at farm

 The situation came to light in November 2012 after police went to Windyrigg Farm, near Standburn, following the sudden death of Wynd's husband.

-Scottish SPCA inspector Nicola Liddell, who was called to the property, told Falkirk Sheriff Court the smell at the house was "overpowering".'So unhygienic'
+Scottish SPCA inspector Nicola Liddell, who was called to the property, told Falkirk Sheriff Court the smell at the house was "overpowering".

 "I was immediately shocked as to what I was seeing," she said.